skuchibhotla/ISR_Proj2/README.md

 Input.txt This file contains queries
  Eample: atheism,altism
          databas,silicon,query,document
+In the example there are two queries first one is atheism,altism and second one is databas,silicon,query,document

-Dataset.txt this contains 20 news group data.
+Dataset.txt this contains 20 news group data